McMorris Rodgers Leads Letter in Support of Critical Funding for Secure Rural Schools Program

 Veterans and Military Families

 A longtime advocate for members of the military and their families, McMorris Rodgers co-founded the bipartisan Military Family Caucus to provide military spouses and children a voice in Congress.
+She is also the co-chair of the Mobility Air Forces Caucus that advocates for the critical roles that air refueling, airlift and aero medical evacuation play in our national security.
 Eastern Washington is home to more than 68,000 veterans and Fairchild Air Force Base, which is why McMorris Rodgers continues to be a vocal advocate in Congress for our veterans and military service members.

 In August 2016, McMorris Rodgers co-hosted the annual Military Family Summit at Fairchild Air Force Base with Caucus Co-Founder Representative Sanford Bishop (D-GA) to discuss the most pressing issues facing military families today — pay and benefits, community integration and transition, and the health and well-being of their families and children.

 As a strong advocate for veterans, McMorris Rodgers leads the charge in Congress to ensure our veterans have access to the best healthcare available.
 McMorris Rodgers believes the VA has lost sight of its mission to put veterans first.
 She has consistently voted to increase the budget of the VA, but she believes the VA has cultural and structural problems, not a funding problem, which is why she continually champions solutions to hold the VA accountable and improve how it works.
 Her most recent legislation, the Faster Care for Veterans Act (H.R.
 4352), requires the VA to adopt technology that allows veterans to schedule appointments online.
-It passed the House unanimously in December 2016 with 228 co-sponsors.
+It was signed into law by President Obama in December 2016.

 She is co-chair of the Northwest Energy Caucus and the founder of the Hydropower Caucus, and is a long-time champion of dams and hydropower as a source of renewable, clean, reliable, affordable energy.
 She was a conferee on the energy bill, the North American Energy Security and Infrastructure Act of 2016 (S. 2012), the most comprehensive energy bill to be considered in nearly a decade.
 Her provisions in the energy bill focus on streamlining the hydropower relicensing process and pushing through reforms to produce healthier forest management.